sourcehut-mirrors/chawan/doc/terminal.md

 * The VT100 has been tested in Lars Brinkhoff's [terminal-simulator](https://github.com/larsbrinkhoff/terminal-simulator).
+  Note: use TERM=vt100-nav if you don't have advanced video.
 * The VT420 has been tested in Matt Mastracci's [Blaze](https://github.com/mmastrac/blaze).